-Cardiac tamponade is a serious medical condition, and it is normal to feel fear or anxiety if you or a loved one have been diagnosed with it.
-Caring for your mental health can be an important part of recovery for you or your loved one.
-Your healthcare provider can connect you with resources, including counseling or other mental health services, which can help you cope.
+Cardiac tamponade is a serious medical condition, and it’s normal to feel fear or anxiety if you have it.
+Caring for your mental health can be an important part of recovery.
+Your healthcare provider can connect you with counseling or other mental health services that can help you.

 Last reviewed by a Cleveland Clinic medical professional on 04/28/2023.